 19 Dec The Exciting World of Recycling

-If you would indulge us for a bit here, we’d love to geek out a bit and share some of the new advances in the world of technology.
+If you would indulge us for a bit here, we’d love to geek out a bit and share some of the new advances in the world of recycling technology.
 These new breakthroughs might not affect our business immediately, but just being a part of such a dynamic and cutting edge industry is part of what keeps us in the recycling game.

 The next technology is one that really excites us.
-We are proud to be a part of the process for recycling many types of plastic.
+We are proud to be a part of a process for recycling many types of plastic.
 However, there are still many plastics on the market that are not currently recycled.
 There’s now the technology called Pyrolytic Gasification to turn that plastic into fuel, releasing and using the hydrocarbons that are stored therein.
 Essentially, the plastics are melted, vaporized, and then condensed into kerosene, diesel, or even gasoline.